mvsoom/thesis/writing/thesis/chapter/gfm/main.typ

   In their unifying theory of common GFMs, #pcite(<Doval2006>) also collapse $T$ to $t_c$.
   It is common too in applications (for example, #ncite(<OCinneide2012>)).
   Of course, nothing is really lost because a closed phase of any length can be appended to any GFM by piecewise concatenation.
-  We choose to keep $t_c$ distinct from $T$ explicitly because this becomes important for short return phases and is experimentally observed to be important, especially in clinical scenarios @Kreiman2007.
+  We choose to keep $t_c$ distinct from $T$ explicitly because this becomes significant for short return phases and is experimentally observed to be important, especially in clinical scenarios @Rosenberg1971 @Kreiman2007.
 ]
 Note that, apart from $E_e$, which sets the vertical scale, these are all time domain parameters which determine _changepoints_ in the glottal cycle in @fig:glottal-cycle.
 These tend to covary significantly and can in fact be regressed into a single convenient parameter $R_d$ @Fant1995.